 If you use assistive technology and need a version of this document in a more accessible format please email firstname.lastname@example.org quoting your address, telephone number along with the title of the publication (“Cary report on release of the colonial administration files”).

-How many closures and retentions are there for the colonial administration files?
+Closures and retentions of the colonial administration files

-At Professor Badger’s request the FCO is publishing statistics for retentions and closures for the colonial administration files.
+At Professor Badger’s request the FCO has published statistics for retentions and closures for the colonial administration files.
 These statistics are available through the link below.

 View statistics for retentions and closures for all eight tranches of the colonial administration files.
 (PDF, 265KB, 2 pages)